mtumilowicz/java11-reflection-accessing-fields/README.md

   we can bypass it using**: https://github.com/mtumilowicz/java11-deep-reflection

 # project description
-We will show how to access field using reflection.
+We will show how to access fields using reflection.
 ```
 class X {
     private String privateField = "a";